chw77/EasyDialChecker/README.md

 ## Testing

 ### Unit Testing
-The EasyDial Checker Service Unit Tests follow the [Arrange-Act-Assert](http://wiki.c2.com/?ArrangeActAssert) test pattern and are performed using Spring and JUnit 5.
+The EasyDial Checker Service Unit Tests follow the Arrange-Act-Assert test pattern and are performed using Spring and JUnit 5.
-- Run unit tests using maven
-> mvn clean test

 ### Manual Testing
-Sample Postman requests are available under /postman folder for manual testing.
+Sample Postman requests are available under the /postman folder for manual testing.

 ## Keypad Adjacent Map Logic
 The **Adjacent Map** represents the mapping of adjacent keys on a standard telephone keypad.
 This logic is used to determine which numbers are adjacent to each other, allowing the validation of "easy-to-dial" phone numbers based on their position on the keypad.